dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

     feedIds: ['DING'],

 Configure the tile server of your choice.
-For testing, you might be content using the german osm tile server:
+For testing, you might be satisfied using the german osm tile server:

 ::